thecrypticace/cra-css-minimize-bug/README.md

+# Bug Reproduction

+This project reproduce the bug reported in https://github.com/tailwindlabs/tailwindcss/issues/7687.

+To reproduce, install the dependencies and attempt to build the project using `npm run build`.

+The project fails to build successfully until the css is edited as follows.
+The file `./styles/custom.css` includes a single class, `.my-class`.
+Edit line 2 and delete the applied rule `bg-white`.
+The project will build successfully.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).